George Clifford, 3rd Earl of Cumberland: Suit of armour

 George Clifford's tournament armour survives and is considered the finest surviving garniture of the Tudor period.
 As Queen's Champion, Clifford's armour has been unrivalled in beauty.
 It was made at the Greenwich armoury established by King Henry VIII, and a drawing of it is included in the Jacob Album, a book of designs for 29 different armours for various Elizabethan gentlemen.
 Clifford's armour, being part of a garniture, includes many pieces of exchange, including a grandguard, an extra helmet, a shaffron, and several lance guards.
 These extra pieces allowed the wearer to modify his armour for different forms of tournament combat.

 The armour is of blued steel and is etched and inlaid with elaborate gilded designs, incorporating columns of alternating fleurs-de-lis and Tudor roses, with the letter E for Queen Elizabeth I. It is on display in the Armor Court at the Metropolitan Museum of Art in New York, next to the two suits of armour of Sir James Scudamore, which were also made at the Greenwich armoury.

 The design of the New York armour is very different to the one he wears in the famous full-length portrait miniature by Nicolas Hilliard, which Hilliard perhaps invented.

 In literature

 In Virginia Woolf's novel Orlando: A Biography, the "Earl of Cumberland" discovers Orlando and his lover asleep amongst his cargo and believes them to be ghosts sent to punish him for buccaneering.
 In his terror, the Earl vows to mend his ways and, in repentance, founds a row of almshouses.
 Although not explicitly stated, the Earl referred to must be the 3rd Earl, due to the relevant action in the novel occurring shortly after the death of Queen Elizabeth I.

 Ancestry

+Neither George Clifford, 3rd Earl of Cumberland, other members of the Cliffords of Cumberland branch, nor any of the earl's offspring, are known progenitors of the early New England settlers of the same surname.
+Much genealogical confusion has occurred due to the frequent repetition of first names amongst the various branches of the House of Clifford.